-- 4.1 During the financial year 2015/2016, the Council is due to collect almost £300 million in business rates, council tax, rents and other charges for services provided.
+- 4.1 During the financial year 2019/2020, the Council is due to collect around £300 million in business rates, council tax, rents and other charges for services provided.
 There is a set period of time, according to the type of debt, in which the debt should be paid to the Council.
-If payment is not received within this period, debt recovery action is started, appropriate to the type of debt - 4.2 At all stages of debt collection the Council seeks to enter into a dialogue with the debtor and provide advice (for example on housing benefit) and where to obtain external debt advice.
+If payment is not received within this period, debt recovery action is started, appropriate to the type of debt. - 4.2 At all stages of debt collection the Council seeks to enter into a dialogue with the debtor and provide advice (for example on housing benefit) and where to obtain external debt advice.
 Disappointingly, many debtors fail to respond to correspondence.
-This is true of all types of debt from both individuals and businesses.
-Personal visits may be undertaken in some cases. - 4.3 Despite robust procedures being taken, some debts remain unpaid and prove to be irrecoverable.
-Reasons for this include bankruptcy, being unable to trace the debtor despite the use of tracing agents, death of a debtor where there is no estate, or uneconomic to collect for small balances. - 4.4 Under the current scheme of delegation within the Council's Constitution, the Leader of the Council is delegated with the function of approving the writing-off of irrecoverable debts up to £50,000 and the Head of Finance, Revenues and Benefits is delegated with the function of writing off debts not exceeding £2,500.
+This is true of all types of debt from both individuals and businesses. - 4.3 Despite robust procedures being taken, some debts remain unpaid and prove to be irrecoverable.
+Reasons for this include bankruptcy, insolvency being unable to trace the debtor despite the use of tracing agents, death of a debtor where there is no estate, or uneconomic to collect for small balances and where the debt is time barred, where the Statue of limitations applies. - 4.4 Under the current scheme of delegation within the Council's Constitution, the Leader of the Council is delegated with the function of approving the writing-off of irrecoverable debts up to £50,000 and the Head of Corporate Finance is delegated with the function of writing off debts not exceeding £2,500.
 All other debts require write-off approval by the Cabinet.